Srikar25/Srikar25/README.md

 ### About Me

 Currently, I'm working as a **Python Developer** at [Renault Nissan Technology India](https://www.renaultgroup.com/) in their tech-focused subsidiary, contributing to innovative cloud migration and data processing solutions.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/uppuluri-venkata-srikar/)!

+- 👀 I’m interested in developing Python projects
+- 💞️ I’m looking to collaborate for working on live projects
+- 📫 How to reach me telegram id @Srikar_Uv